Leroymilo/PortalVulkan/README.md

 	- `libXxf86vm-devel`

 Once everything is installed, you should be able to just `make test` to run it if your GPU is supported (very low requirements from what I now).

+Please ignore the Moire effect, I have not implemented mipmaps yet.